Nayos1337/cscg2020/crypto/crypto3/writeup.md

 (c_x are the encrypted messages and n_x are the related public moduli)

-So if we would run the alogrithm on it we could determine `m ^ 3`.
+So if we would run the algorithm on it we could determine `m ^ 3`.
 And if we would take the third root of that we would get the desired message `m`.

 ```python
 from functools import reduce